Tanvir Mehdi

-Tanvir Mehdi (born November 7, 1972, in Lahore, Punjab), is a former Pakistani cricketer who played one ODI in 1992.
+Tanvir Mehdi (born 7 November 1972), is a former Pakistani cricketer who played one One Day International in 1992.
 He was regarded as one of the fastest bowlers of his time in Pakistan first-class cricket.
-His career was cut short due to unknown reasons.
+His career was cut short for unknown reasons.
 He bowled the fastest ball of his career at a speed of 154.7 kmph.
+He was born at Lahore.